Andonome/lk/networking/troubleshooting.md

 ---
 title: "troubleshooting"
-tags: [ "Networking" ]
+tags: [ "networking" ]
 ---

 # Do you have an IP?

-If not, try checking out what your local Networking interfaces are, then check if they have been picked up:
+If not, try checking out what your local networking interfaces are, then check if they have been picked up:

 ```bash
 dmesg | grep eth0